Artists: Wojtek Blecharz and Zorka Wollny

 Curator: Kasia Sobucka

-Zorka Wollny was born 1980 in Krakow, Poland.
-Lives and works in Berlin, Germany.
-Her works function at the boundary between the theatre and visual arts and are strictly related to the architecture.
-She collaborates—in a director-like mode—with musicians, actors and dancers and, every time with members of local communities too.
-Her works have been exhibited at the most prestigious contemporary art institutions in Poland: Zachęta National Gallery of Art in Warsaw, Museum of Modern Art in Warsaw, Centre for Contemporary Art Ujazdowski Castle in Warsaw, Museum Sztuki in Łódź, Wyspa Institute of Art in Gdańsk, National Museum in Krakow, National Museum in Gdańsk, National Museum in Szczecin, Wrocław Contemporary Museum – and form part of their art collections.
-Most recently her works have been presented at: the Hebbel am Ufer Theatre in Berlin (2018), CTM Festival in Berlin (2018, 2015), Savvy Contemporary in Berlin (2017, 2016), De Appel in Amsterdam (2017), Heroines of Sound Festival in Berlin (2017), International Studio&Curatorial Program in New York (2017), Tartu Museum of Art (2017), Edith-Russ-Haus für Medienkunst in Oldenburg (2016), Institute of Contemporary Arts (ICA) in London (2014), Jazz and Experimental Music Festival in Istanbul (2014), Akademie der Künste in Berlin (2013.
-She works as an associate professor at Stettin Art Academy.
+Zorka Wollny was born in 1980 in Krakow, Poland and now lives and works in Berlin, Germany.
+Her works function at the boundary between theatre and the visual arts and are strictly related to their architectural context.
+She collaborates − in a director-like role − with musicians, actors and dancers, always involving members of the local community.
+Her works have been exhibited at the most prestigious contemporary art institutions in Poland – the Zachęta National Gallery of Art in Warsaw, the Museum of Modern Art in Warsaw, the Centre for Contemporary Art Ujazdowski Castle in Warsaw, the Museum Sztuki in Łódź, the Wyspa Institute of Art in Gdańsk, the National Museum in Krakow, the National Museum in Gdańsk, the National Museum in Szczecin and the Wrocław Contemporary Museum – and form part of their art collections.
+Most recently her works have been presented at the Hebbel am Ufer Theatre in Berlin (2018), the CTM Festival in Berlin (2015, 2018), the SAVVY Contemporary in Berlin (2016, 2017), De Appel in Amsterdam (2017), the Heroines of Sound Festival in Berlin (2017), the International Studio & Curatorial Program in New York (2017), the Tartu Museum of Art (2017), the Edith-Russ-Haus für Medienkunst in Oldenburg (2016), the Institute of Contemporary Arts (ICA) in London (2014), the Jazz and Experimental Music Festival in Istanbul (2014) and the Akademie der Künste in Berlin (2013).
+She holds the position of associate professor at Stettin Art Academy, Poland.